Inspiring Landscapes / Spaces

 The first chapter Post-dramatic sound and power dynamics in performance introduces Lehmann’s ideas on post-dramatic theatre, and interpretations that have followed in relation to sound from academics and practitioners such as Brown, Curtin, Kostelanetz, Ovadija and Soidinsalo.
 The second chapter Performing systems explores Clarke and his research into the relationships between second-order systems theory and narrative.
 These ideas are then applied into the critical analysis of Another Bald Dead Woman performed at Spill Festival of Performance (UK) in 2016, Pixel Tears performed most recently at Camden People’s Theatre (UK) in 2017, and Meditating I/Os - a work in progress that explores anthropocentrism and post-digital absurdities of being.

 The paper playfully speculates connections between post-dramatic sound, ecology and social systems.

 A six-part musical program that explores the intricacies of time and space.
 Available on NTS >> LINK.

 Currently listening to chapter one: Black Hole.
-This is a pleasant Friday afternoon find - an inspiring reference for Bedtime Monologues [E2: Orbital Resonance].
+A pleasant Friday afternoon find - useful reference for Bedtime Monologues E2: Orbital Resonance.

-+ A reference for creating radiophonic work: Re-inventing Radio: Aspects of Radio as Art (Revolver Publishing).
-To be explored in more detail...
++ Something else interesting: Re-inventing Radio: Aspects of Radio as Art (Revolver Publishing).

 Bedtime Monologues is a three-part series of semi-improvised radio performances flowing around a specific theme each time.
 Hosted by Erik Lintunen.